Mowah-Chibuike/binary_trees/README.md

 ### Mandatory
 - 0-binary_tree_node.c: a function that creates a binary tree node
-- 1-binary_tree_insert_left.c: inserts a node as the left-child of another node
+- 1-binary_tree_insert_left.c: a function that inserts a node as the left-child of another node
-- 2-binary_tree_insert_right.c: inserts a node as the right-child of another node
+- 2-binary_tree_insert_right.c: a function that inserts a node as the right-child of another node
-- 3-binary_tree_delete.c: deletes an entire binary tree
+- 3-binary_tree_delete.c: a function that deletes an entire binary tree
-- 4-binary_tree_is_leaf.c: checks if a node is a leaf
+- 4-binary_tree_is_leaf.c: a function that checks if a node is a leaf
 - 5-binary_tree_is_root.c: a function that checks if a given node is a root
+- 6-binary_tree_preorder.c: a function that goes through a binary tree using pre-order traversal